3200 Ocean Blvd as of September 2018:

 - This was justified by saying the relaxation of development standards was necessary to allow the property owners to achieve a ratio of floor area to lot size similar to their neighbors.
 However, FAR (floor area ratio) is a commercial standard that is supposed to be irrelevant to residential properties.
 The Council has purposefully regulated residential development based not lot size, but rather on the buildable area remaining after the code-required setbacks have been considered.
 Because the setbacks impact different lots in different ways, there is no reason to expect all residential lots to have the same, or even similar, FAR.

-- Although it is a problem common to corner lots in Newport Beach, despite the Ocean Blvd address the “front” of this home — both existing and proposed — is actually along Larkspur, which per the City codes is regarded as a “side,” requiring only a 4 foot setback from the sidewalk (as seen in the setback diagram above).
+- Although it is a problem common to corner lots in Newport Beach, despite the Ocean Blvd address, the “front” of this home — both existing and proposed — is actually along Larkspur, which per the City codes is regarded as a “side,” requiring (as seen in the setback diagram above) only a 4 foot setback from the sidewalk.

 - This allows the “front” of this home to be built without the normal front yard, breaking the line of home fronts on the rest of Larkspur and for those coming down Larkspur toward Ocean intruding into the public views of the sea — and at the corner where the preservation of the views would be most valuable.

-- One might argue that rather than reducing the code-required setbacks, to retain the character of the neighborhood the City codes should require a 20 foot setback from both Ocean and Larkspur (since both act as “fronts”).
+- Rather than reducing the code-required setbacks, to retain the character of the neighborhood the City codes could have required a 20 foot setback from both Ocean and Larkspur (since both act as “fronts”).